-The Managing Director, John Hughes, is invited to Remuneration and Nomination Committee meetings, as required, to discuss senior executives' performance and remuneration packages but does not attend meetings involving matters pertaining to him.
+The Managing Director, John Hughes, is also invited to Remuneration and Nomination Committee meetings, as required, to discuss senior executives' performance and remuneration packages but does not attend meetings involving matters pertaining to him.

-The Committee takes advice from external consultants to identify potential candidates for the Board.
+From time to time, the Committee takes advice from external consultants to identify potential candidates for the Board.
 The Committee makes recommendations to the Board on the candidates, which votes on them.
 The Board then appoints the most suitable candidates.
 Board candidates must stand for election at the general meeting of shareholders immediately following their appointment.
+No consultancy fees were incurred in this regard during the financial year.